Ruslan Rotan

-Ruslan Petrovych Rotan (Руслан Петрович Ротань; born 29 October 1981) is a Ukrainian former professional footballer and manager of Ukraine national under-21 football team, FC Oleksandriya and current caretaker of the Ukraine national football team.
+Ruslan Petrovych Rotan (Руслан Петрович Ротань; born 29 October 1981) is a Ukrainian former professional footballer and current manager of Polissya Zhytomyr.
 He was a member of the Ukraine national team.

 Club career

 Rotan's career started off for Dnipro in the 1999–2000 season.
 He played a total of 105 matches for Dnipro and scored 11 goals.

 He transferred to Dynamo Kyiv in the summer of 2005 and was given the number 14.
 In Dynamo, he played 50 matches and scored five goals in the Ukrainian Premier League.

 During winter break 2007–08 Rotan was transferred back to his home club of Dnipro.
 The transfer fee was undisclosed.
 However, he signed a three-year contract with Dnipro.
 He now wears the number 29 jersey.

 He became the top assister of the Ukrainian Premier League of the season 2008–2009.

 In the summer of 2014, after his Dnipro contract had expired, Rotan went on trial with Rubin Kazan, nearly signing with the club before turning down the offer due to the political situation around the 2014 Russian military intervention in Ukraine.
 Rotan eventually signed a new three-year contract with Dnipro on 8 August 2014.

 In the 2014–15 season, Rotan helped Dnipro reach the UEFA Europa League Final in Warsaw on 27 May 2015, in which he equalised the score at 2–2 with a free kick against holders Sevilla FC, who eventually won 3–2.